iZettle/api-documentation/pusher-api/api-reference.md

 Pusher API reference
 =====================
 Pusher is an API that publishes information to the integrator's service.
 This information is data related to products, purchases, inventory etc. The purpose of this service is to ensure that integrators do not have to poll for data related to specific events. <br/>
 An integrator can subscribe to specific events in the Pusher service.
-When these events get triggered, Pusher service will publish information corresponding to the event to the integrator's service.
+When these events occur, Pusher API will publish information corresponding to the event to the integrator's service.

 Examples of events:
-* `PurchaseCreated` - This gets triggered when a purchase gets created.
+* `PurchaseCreated` - This is triggered when a purchase gets created.
-* `ProductUpdated` - This gets triggered when product information gets updated in the product library.<br/>
+* `ProductUpdated` - This is triggered when product information gets updated in the product library.<br/>
   See the list of all [Supported events](#supported-events).

 The Pusher service uses Webhooks.
 Webhooks are HTTP callbacks that receive notification messages for events.
 To create a webhook, users configure a webhook listener and subscribe it to events.
 A webhook listener is a server that listens at a specific URL for incoming HTTP POST notification messages that are triggered when events occur.<br/>